osrf/collision-benchmark/README.md

 ### The "static tests"

-The "static tests" comprise a number of tests in which the dynamics in the physics engine(s) are disabled, meaning that the world(s) will not react to the physics.
+The "static tests" comprise a number of tests in which the *dynamics in the physics engine(s) are disabled*, meaning that the world(s) will not react to the physics.
 However contact points between objects are still computed.
 The static tests are therefore suitable for testing collision and contact properties.